Book of Daniel: Authorship

 Daniel is a product of "Wisdom" circles, but the type of wisdom is mantic (i.e., the discovery of heavenly secrets from earthly signs) rather than the wisdom of learning—the main source of wisdom in Daniel is allegedly God's revelation.
 It is one of a large number of Jewish apocalypses, all of them pseudonymous.
 The stories of the first half are legendary in origin, and the visions of the second the product of anonymous authors in the Maccabean period (2nd century BC).
 Chapters 1–6 are in the voice of an anonymous narrator, except for chapter 4 which is in the form of a letter from king Nebuchadnezzar; the second half (chapters 7–12) is presented by Daniel himself, introduced by the anonymous narrator in chapters 7 and 10.

 The author/editor was probably an educated Jew, knowledgeable in Greek learning, and of high standing in his own community.
 It is possible that the name of Daniel was chosen as the hero of the book because of his reputation as a wise seer in Hebrew tradition.
 Ezekiel, who lived during the Babylonian exile, mentioned him in association with Noah and Job (Ezekiel 14:14) as a figure of legendary wisdom (28:3), and a hero named Daniel (more accurately Dan'el, but the spelling is close enough for the two to be regarded as identical) features in a late 2nd millennium myth from Ugarit.
 "The legendary Daniel, known from long ago but still remembered as an exemplary character ... serves as the principal human 'hero' in the biblical book that now bears his name"; Daniel is the wise and righteous intermediary who can interpret dreams and thus convey the will of God to humans, the recipient of visions from on high that are interpreted to him by heavenly intermediaries.

+Michael Segal argued that Daniel 2 had deliberate parallels with Joseph found in Genesis 41, and the text is a composite.
+Joshua M. Philpot would outline that Daniel 1-6 was potentially modelled after Genesis 37–50.